 Web developers should be familiar with one or both preprocessors

 Syntactically Awesome Stylesheets (Sass) and Leaner CSS (LESS) are both CSS preprocessors.
 They are special stylesheet extensions that make designing easier and more efficient.
-Both Sass and LESS compile into CSS stylesheets so that browsers can read them, which is a necessary step because modern browsers cannot read .sass or .less file types.
+Both Sass and LESS compile into CSS stylesheets so that browsers can read them.
+This is a necessary step because modern browsers cannot read .sass or .less file types.

 Sass is based in Ruby and requires a Ruby install.
 This is no big deal if you have a Mac.
 However, it is a longer installation if you have a Windows machine.

 Both Sass and LESS use specialized characters to assign variables.
-This way you don’t have to keep entering specifications; you can just enter the character.
+This is part of the benefit of using these preprocessors.
+You don’t have to keep entering specifications every time you want to assign variables.
+Instead, you can just enter the character.

 In Sass, it’s the dollar sign ($).
-In LESS, it’s the at symbol (@).
-The only downside for LESS is that there are a few existing CSS selectors that already use @, so it may stiffen the learning curve a bit.
+In LESS, it’s the "at" symbol (@).
+The only downside for LESS is that there are a few existing CSS selectors that already use @.
+That complication could stiffen the learning curve a bit.